AlexNisnevich/kalevala/rules.md

 In this example, a *Lemminkainen* scores 4 points (2 for its row and 2 for its column) by reducing all of its neighbors to zero value:

 ![](https://raw.githubusercontent.com/AlexNisnevich/voluspa/master/images/Gifs/1-Lemmi_Example.gif)

+## Credits

+*Kalevala* was programmed by [Alex Nisnevich](http://alex.nisnevich.com) and [Greg Shuflin](http://github.everydayimshuflin.com/) with art by [Jordan Arnesen](http://byjor.com/)

+It's based on the board game _[ Völuspá](http://www.whitegoblingames.com/game/126/Vlusp)_, designed by [Scott Caputo](https://boardgamegeek.com/boardgamedesigner/8862/scott-caputo) and published by [White Goblin Games](http://www.whitegoblingames.com). _Völuspá_ supports up to four players and has many expansions that add new tiles -- if you like *Kalevala*, you should check it out!